-At boot 8-bit wide multiplexed mode configuration is not supported.
-Only 16-bit or 32-bit wide data bus configurations are supported.
+At boot 8-bit wide multiplexed mode configuration is not allowed.
+Only 16 or 32-bit (32-bit is preferred) are allowed.

 Normally a slow device such as Flash ROM memory may need some waits states and therefore at the very boot it might be necessary to start the MPC5200 with the longest wait state default (48 PCI = 727 ns at maximum allowed PCI speed of 66 MHz).